lughjw/lughjw.github.io/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Use the `--prod` flag for a production build and the `--output-path=docs` to put the build files where github-pages is expecting them.
+The full command is `npx ng build --prod=true --output-path=docs`

 ## Running unit tests